Retired US Army colonel charged in Haitian bribery scheme

 Share via Email

-BOSTON — Federal prosecutors have charged a retired U.S. Army colonel with conspiring to bribe Haitian government officials in connection with an $84 million port development project in the impoverished island nation.
+BOSTON — A retired U.S. Army colonel charged with conspiring to bribe Haitian government officials has been freed on his own recognizance.

+Joseph Baptiste, of Fulton, Maryland, was freed after an initial appearance in federal court in Maryland on Tuesday.
+He is scheduled to appear in U.S. District Court in Boston on Sept.
+7.